Twin Canyon Gold Project

 While controls on mineralization are poorly understood at this time, it is thought that there may be a structural control to the gold mineralization.
 Gold is preferentially associated with bitumen, and the lack of high temperature alteration typical of gold systems suggests that the gold mineralization may be related to an oxidized petroleum system.

 A preliminary soil geochemical sampling program in 2017 highlighted that anomalous gold-in-soil values are found along 400 metres of strike in both directions of the Charlene Mine within the Junction Creek Sandstone.
 This indicates that gold mineralization may be more widespread than the mine itself.
 This is further corroborated by historic soil geochemical sampling that indicates other anomalies exist away from the mine workings.
-Alianza will conduct additional soil geochemical sampling to test the extent of potential mineralization.
+Alianza conducted additional soil geochemical sampling and tested the extent of potential mineralization.